This is thanks to Paul Krugman, who keeps an eye on things—like Bureau of Labor Statistics observations—that I can’t bring myself to look at.

 Our grandchildren aren’t stupid.
 Their mental equipment isn’t inferior to ours.
 They just live in a different world, one which no longer belongs to us even though we helped create it.
 It’s theirs now, and whatever we imagine, we’re no longer in any position to judge them.
 Likely they’ll be fine, but if they turn out not to be fine, it’s going to be very hard to show how listening to us would have made the slightest bit of difference.

 In the U.S., the Republicans’ sad entourage of the desperate, demented, and enraged are tearing at the Constitution’s exposed achilles tendons.
 In Russia the gangsters of Prigozhin are battling the siloviki of Putin for control of the spoils of a twice-failed totalitarian state.
 In India, Hindutva pursues a scorched-earth battle against Islam.
-In Germany the tidal wave of the AFD has engulfed the SPD, broken the CDU, and is now licking its chops as Bavaria, the original home of Nazism, looks to be the next morsel on the menu.
+In Germany the AfD tidal wave has engulfed the SPD, broken the CDU, and arrived at last in Bavaria, intent on washing away once and for all what little is still left of the CSU’s liberal democratic pretensions.

 In Italy a fascist consumerism has sprung full-grown from the brow of Meloni.
 The trains now run on time, and foreign investors are once again reassured.
 In Finland and Sweden, the local populists have decided that white people are the only real people after all.
 In Israel, Syria, Hungary, Belarus, and Turkey, the warlord grifters have outlasted everyone.
 In Saudi Arabia and the gulf states, the kings, emirs, sultans and satraps of one kind or another are now completely convinced that having more money than Allah the Merciful means not having to apologize to anyone ever.